What is Pregnancy Discrimination?

 If a redundancy situation arises, this is one of the few areas of law where an employer is allowed to “positively discriminate”.
 You have the right to be offered any suitable alternative vacancy, if one is available, without an interview.
 This right is over and above what your colleagues are entitled to that are not on maternity leave, so you could effectively “jump the queue” in relation to a new role.
 The reality, however, is that employers do not always pro-actively source new positions as much as they should, so this needs to be carefully monitored.
 If your employer cannot offer you suitable alternative work, you may be entitled to redundancy pay.

-Unlike in unfair dismissal, there is no ceiling on the amount of compensation a tribunal can award for disability discrimination.
+Unlike in unfair dismissal, there is no ceiling on the amount of compensation a tribunal can award for pregnancy discrimination.
 Compensation normally includes an award for injury to feelings and an award to take into account any loss suffered, for example loss of wages or pension.
 The awards for injury to feelings can vary, however many thousands of pounds is not uncommon.

 The Court of Appeal have set out 3 bands of compensation guidelines for injury to feelings, depending on the seriousness of the case.
 These are commonly known as the ” Vento” guidelines, namely:

 TOP BAND FOR THE MOST SERIOUS CASES: £19,800 to £33,000 (although it can exceed this in exceptional cases);

 LOWER BAND FOR LESS SERIOUS CASES: £660 to £6,600

 The time limit for making a claim for pregnancy discrimination to the employment tribunal is three months less one day from the last act of discrimination.
 It is now mandatory to go through ACAS’s early conciliation scheme before you can submit a claim to the tribunal, but this doesn’t mean it is in your interest to do so before taking legal advice.
 ACAS will not protect your interests in the same way as a professional adviser.